ghofarsidik/FE_Mama_Recipe/README.md

 ### About The Project

-Blanja is a web application designed to help you find various kinds of items you want, or help you sell your items.
-On Blanja, we will recommend the best products for you.
-For those unsure where to sell their items, Blanja also provides a solution for online selling.
-Start your store now and sell your items easily and quickly on Blanja.
+Mama Recipe is a web application created to assist everyone in cooking and sharing their favorite recipes.
+With Mama Recipe, you will receive recommendations for food recipes complete with easy-to-follow instructions.
+Additionally, you can share your best recipes, allowing everyone to taste the deliciousness of your cooking.

 ### Built With

-This Peworld project was created using the following technologies:
+This Mama Recipe project was created using the following technologies:

 - HTML
 - Tailwind CSS